Home > News/Videos > Blog > What is a pressure regulator?

 What is a pressure regulator?cid=861

-Pressure regulators are not only pressure reducing regulators, but also back pressure regulators.
+Pressure regulators are mainly used as pressure reducing regulators valve.
 Pressure-reducing regulators have a broad control range in the system and are installed downstream of the gas source, while back-pressure regulators control pressure in a specific part of the system.
 The following outlines the functions of each type:

 How Does Pressure Regulator Work